brodielgress/alarmClockLetsGo/README.md

 Hello!
 Welcome to my alarm clock app, a simple alarm clock that ticks down the time until you wake up.

 **Instructions:**
-1. open a terminal (either Powershell or the command prompt are recommended) and type "python app.py" to launch it.
+1. Open a terminal (either Powershell or the command prompt are recommended) and type "python app.py" to launch it.
 2. Do NOT use work_in_progress.py, nor error.txt.
 The former was how I tested new code out, while the latter is a record of errors.